ipfs-inactive/research/OPEN_PROBLEMS/MUTABLE_DATA.md

 ### Within the broad Research Ecosystem
 > How do people try to solve this problem?

 There are multiple decades of Research and Projects to solve this Open Problem.
-Don't feel disencourged by the sheer amount of articles, it is really high valuable work!
+Don't feel discouraged by the sheer amount of articles, it is really high valuable work!

 - Data Structures
   - [Conflict-free replicated data types](https://scholar.google.pt/citations?view_op=view_citation&hl=en&user=NAUDTpMAAAAJ&citation_for_view=NAUDTpMAAAAJ:M3ejUd6NZC8C)